frankframework/frank-manual/docs/source/testing/ladybug/downloadUpload/downloadUpload.rst

 .. highlight:: none

 #.
 Ensure that the Frank!framework is set up according to :ref:`preparations` and that it is running.
 Go to Ladybug.
 Ensure that the report generator is enabled.
 See :ref:`useWebInterfaceWindows` or :ref:`useWebInterfaceLinux`.
 #.
-Ensure that you have captured test scripts in tab Test.
+Ensure that you have captured test scripts in tab "Test".
 If not, you can redo subsection :ref:`capture`.
 #.
 Go to tab "Test".
 Press "Download all" (number 2 of the picture below):

    .. image:: ../capture/successfulRun.jpg